PaoloFromBru/my-tournament-app/README.md

 ```

 The first row can optionally be a header and will be ignored.
 Rows must include
 all three values.
-After selecting your file, click **Import Players** to create
-the records in Supabase.
+Both `,` and `;` separators are accepted.
+After choosing your
+file and clicking **Import Players**, a message will indicate whether the
+operation succeeded or failed.